fabiofortkamp/secondlaw/README.md

 secondlaw
 =========

-An engineer's approach to organize dotfiles
+An engineer's approach to organize dotfiles.
+We try to minimize entropy, although that's not always possible.